Last Updated on

 Research has shown that regular consumption of milk reduces the risks of developing colon cancer and heart disease.
 Antioxidants like selenium, zinc and Vitamin E promote your child’s immunity, allowing them to ward off infections.
 Nutrients such as omega-3 fatty acids can control inflammation.

 The type of milk you drink depends on your age.
-Babies younger than a year should be fed breastmilk, although dairy products like cheese and yoghurt can be introduced after six months.
+Babies younger than a year should be fed breastmilk, although dairy products like cheese (avoid processed cheese) and yoghurt can be introduced after six months.
 Post 1 year of age, whole milk should be good for a growing baby.
 Consult your family doctor if you have any hereditary heart problems.
-Once your baby turns 2, whole milk or non-fatty milk can be considered as both have similar amounts of protein, vitamins and minerals.
+Once your baby turns 2 years old, whole milk or non-fatty milk can be considered as both have similar amounts of protein, vitamins, and minerals.

 Ways to Have Milk in Your Child’s Diet